UPenn-CIT599/final-project-bookexplorer/README.md

 # Book Explorer

-Book Explorer is a java application that aims to recommend authors and books to users based on their most recent reading history.
+Book Explorer is a Java application that aims to recommend authors and books to users based on their most recent reading history.
 It leverages GoodReads API to retrieve details of authors and their books, and runs its own recommendation algorithm.

 * There are 2 ways to run the program:
     * Command Line: